-Hilda Pacheco-Taylor is the founder of Corazón de Vida (“Heart of Life”), a 501(c)3 nonprofit that for over 20 years has helped the orphaned and abandoned children of Baja, Mexico with life-altering support.
-The organization not only financially assists orphanages and offers quality-of-life improvement services, but also invests in the children’s futures by funding their higher education needs and transitional programs.
+Hilda Pacheco-Taylor is the founder of Corazón de Vida (“Heart of Life”).
+For over 20 years, the 501(c)3 nonprofit has helped the orphaned and abandoned children of Baja, Mexico with life-altering support.
+The organization financially assists orphanages and offers quality-of-life improvement services.
+It also invests in the children’s futures by funding their higher education needs and transitional programs.

 Hilda Pacheco-Taylor was born and raised in Baja, Mexico.
-At only eight years old, Hilda was left in charge of her two younger brothers and sister after her father deserted the family and her mother had to take a low-paying job as a tortilla maker.
-With not much money coming in, they were often not sure where meals were going to come from or if they were going to eat at all.
+At only eight years old, Hilda had to take care of her two younger brothers and sister after her father deserted the family and her mother had to take a low-paying job as a tortilla maker.
+With not much money coming in, they were often not sure where meals were going to come from.
+Sometimes, they did not know if they were going to eat at all.

 Unfortunately, no government-run foster care or welfare system exists in Mexico.
-It is only through private orphanages – funded entirely by individual and/or corporate donations – that children in need receive full-time care.
+Children in need receive full-time care only in private orphanages, funded entirely by individual and/or corporate donations.

 Hilda struggled with caring for her siblings.
 However everything changed the day one of Hilda’s brothers almost drowned in the family’s water reservoir.
-A neighbor was able to pull him out, but it was then that Hilda’s mother realized that she could no longer leave her children alone.
+A neighbor pulled him out, but Hilda’s mother then realized that she could no longer leave her children alone.
 She made the hard decision to place them in a local private orphanage called Puerta de Fé (Door of Faith).

-As much as it was a sacrifice for Hilda’s mother to give up her children, living at Puerta de Fé was such an improvement for Hilda and her siblings.
-The orphanage was well-sponsored by U.S. organizations, so they had daily access to three warm meals.
-And after years of having to share a bed, they now each had their own.
+It was a great sacrifice for Hilda’s mother to give up her children.
+However, Puerta de Fé so greatly improved the lives of Hilda and her siblings; U.S. organizations well-sponsored the orphanage.
+They had daily access to three warm meals.
+After years of having to share a bed, they now each had their own.
 There were also about 100 other children to interact with.
-Most fortunate was that Hilda no longer had to be responsible for the welfare of her siblings.
+Most fortunate though: Hilda was no longer responsible for the welfare of her siblings.
 She now had the opportunity to be a child again.
 She could also concentrate on getting an education.

-Even though circumstances had gotten better, Hilda still yearned for the day she and her siblings could be reunited with their mother.
-When Hilda left the orphanage at 16, she joined her mother in the U.S. with the goal of bringing her family together again – which she accomplished within two years.
+Their circumstances were better, however Hilda still yearned for the day she and her siblings would reunite with their mother.
+When Hilda left the orphanage at 16, she joined her mother in the United States.
+Her main goal was to bring her family together again.
+She accomplished this within two years.

-Then 15 years after she left, Hilda returned to Puerta de Fé for a visit that once again changed her life.
-She was shocked to discover the run-down state of the facilities and that it was months since the staff had been paid.
-Worst was when she saw that the 35 children left in residence were being fed rice and potato chips for their meal – because that was all there was to serve.
+15 years after she left, Hilda returned to Puerta de Fé for a visit that once again changed her life.
+She was shocked to discover the run-down state of the facilities.
+Also, the staff had not been paid in months.
+Worst was when she saw that the 35 children still in residence were being fed rice and potato chips for their meal – because that was all there was to serve.
 Puerta de Fé had unfortunately lost most of its financial support.